Zion Episcopal Church

 Thanks be to God.

-The Holy Gospel of Our Lord Jesus Christ according to Luke.
+The Holy Gospel of Our Lord Jesus Christ according to John

 Glory to you Lord Christ.